sotoy/BlurFacesInDatasets/README.md

 ## Usage
 ### Step 1: Build the Docker Image:
-Navigate to the directory containing the Dockerfile and build the docker:
+Navigate to the repo folder and build the docker:
 ```
-cd src
+cd BlurFacesInDatasets
-docker build -t face-blur .
+docker build -t face-blur ./src
 ```
 ### Step 2: Run the Docker Container
 Ensure you have a directory with images you want to process.
 Then, run the container, mounting the directory into the container.
 ```
-docker run -v /path/to/your/dataset/root:/app/images face-blur python detect_and_blur.py /app/images
+docker run -v /path/to/your/dataset/root:/app/images face-blur /app/images
 ```
 This command mounts your local images directory to the /app/images directory inside the Docker container, allowing the script to access and process them.